cherinejoseph/security-audit/README.md

 ---

-### **Acknowledgement**
+## **Acknowledgements**

+This project was completed as part of the **Google Cybersecurity Professional Certificate** on **Coursera**.
+The insights gained in this course informed the process reviews and improvements presented here.

-For more information about the Google IT Support Professional Certificate, please visit [Coursera](https://www.coursera.org/professional-certificates/google-it-support).
+For more information about the **Google Cybersecurity Professional Certificate**, please visit [Coursera](https://www.coursera.org/professional-certificates/google-cybersecurity).